benmcollins/pex87xx/README.md

 # Linux I2C interface to PEX87xx PCIe Switches

+## The saga continues

+Broadcome has locked up all their docs in the PEX Editor.
+A java application that is protected by a license which is an RSA key that shows which chips you have access to.
+Further, the chip data books are encrypted until a license key is presented.

+One.
+I'll repeat One (1).
+One line of code.
+That's all it took to bypass all of that bullshit.
+The line?

+	return "8724";

+* Unjar the PEX Editor
+* Decompile one select java class
+* Add that line of code
+* Recompile the java class
+* Repack the jar
+* Start it up

+Seriously.
+Why even use this bullshit?
+You have to know you're target audience is programmers.
+If this task were on a Scrum board, I'd give it a Story Point of 1.

+Anyway, Broadcom sucks at sucking and that is all.
+I'm using the PEX Editor and it's not too bad, but it doesn't include some of the indepth descriptions of NT and VS modes.
+That I had to dig out of the 8625 docs.

+## The original issue

 If anyone has docs on the PEX87xx register space, please let me know.

 Mainly I am looking to understand this: